 CA-16

-The Scarper Ridge Golden Gate National Recreation Area Boundary Adjustment Act modifies the boundary of the Golden Gate National Recreation Area.
-It adds land labeled as "Proposed Boundary Addition" on map 641\193973, dated July 2024, to the recreation area.
+This bill, the Scarper Ridge Golden Gate National Recreation Area Boundary Adjustment Act, officially updates the legal boundaries of the Golden Gate National Recreation Area.
+Specifically, it incorporates a new parcel of land known as Scarper Ridge into the Recreation Area.
+This adjustment is based on a map dated July 2024 to reflect the updated official boundaries.